 Garnishing this dish with thin ribbons of fresh basil is always a nice touch.
 The technique of slicing basil leaves into thin ribbons is called chiffonade.
 It’s a little tricky, but this article explains how it’s done.

 Here it is – plated and gorgeous, ready for eating!
-Italian zucchini bake is one of the absolute best ways to use summer zucchini.
+A zucchini bake is one of the absolute best ways to use summer zucchini.
 Plus, this dish can be served as an Italian breakfast, lunch, or dinner.

 If you try this recipe, be sure to leave a rating and comment.
 If you like this recipe, check out some of our other favorite vegetable recipes: